 Although the indenture contains provisions for cross-indemnification with respect to such payments and offsets, there can be no assurance that the amount of funds available with respect to such right of indemnification would be adequate to compensate Access Group and noteholders for any previous reduction in the available funds for a collection period.

-The FFEL program could change, which could adversely affect the FFELP loans and the timing and amounts available for payment of the notes.
+FFEL Changes to the could adversely program affect FFEL program participants, the FFELP loans and the timing and amounts available payment of the notes.